iCodeWalker/three-js-post-processing/readme.md

        This pass is "GammaCorrectionShader" and it will convert the linear encoding to a sRGB encoding.

        GammaCorrectionShader is not great for performances.

+11. GammaCorrectionShader

+    1. import GammaCorrectionShader shader.
+    2. Instantiate the ShaderPass with the GammaCorrectionShader as a parameter and add it to effectComposer.